A man sits with his friends and uses his credit card at an outdoor restaurant to pay the server.

 Leverage your grace period

 If your credit card issuer offers it, you may have a grace period.
 Your grace period is the time between the end of your billing cycle and your payment due date.
-During this period, you may not be charged interest on new purchases if you pay your balance in full.
-But if you only make the minimum payment (or less than the statement balance) your grace period won’t apply, and interest will be charged as normal.
+During this period, you may not have interest on new purchases if you pay your balance in full.
+But if you only make the minimum payment (or less than the statement balance) your grace period won’t apply, and interest will be added as normal.

 Infographic: How you can save money on credit card interest by paying off your balance by your due date

 The length of your grace period depends on your credit issuer.
-But, according to the Federal Trade Commission, under the Credit CARD Act of 2009 , your grace period will be no less than 21 days.
-If you are a Discover® Cardmember, your grace period will be at least 25 days from the end of the billing period, or a minimum of 23 days for billing periods that start in February.
-Information about your grace period may be available in your cardmember agreement.
+But, under the Credit CARD Act of 2009, your grace period will be no less than 21 days.
+Information about your grace period may be available in your credit card agreement.
 Most credit cards don’t provide a grace period on cash advances or balance transfers.

-To sum it up, if you pay off your credit card balance in full during your grace period (by your due date), you typically won’t pay interest on purchases you made during that statement period.
+To sum up, if you pay off your credit card statement balance in full during your grace period (by your due date), you typically won’t pay interest on purchases you made during that period.

 Pay off your balance in full each month